 John has wide ranging musical tastes from country singers like Brad Paisley and Alison Krauss through Dixie Chicks and Mary Chapin Carpenter to more traditional english songs from the likes of Kate Rusby, Martin Carthy and Fairport Convention.

 For some time John focussed on his business career in investment management before semi-retiring in 2016 as 'Pensions Personality of the Year'.
 During this period he played with a number of locally based singers (including the Northumberlows) at charity gigs in Harrow.
 He also for some inexplicable reason 'danced' with the Merrydowners Morris team before moving to Manchester in 2001.

-He now splits his time between his home in Manchester, his narrowboat (Swift) and Orlando, Florida, playing when and wherever he can.
+He now splits his time between his home in Manchester, his narrowboat (Geishas Tale) and Orlando, Florida, playing when and wherever he can.
 Green Ginger, however remains his main musical love and focus.

 Richard Cowie was born in Stockton-on-Tees, Co Durham, but moved south as a toddler to Northwood in 1952.

 He went to school at the Salvatorian College in Harrow where he first met Louis Robinson.
 After learning to play the guitar together they formed a school group - The Green Ginger Trio - and played regularly at local venues in the area.
 In the mid 60’s there was a huge range of “folk music” from both sides of the Atlantic to absorb - not to mention The Beatles who were changing the whole chart scene at the time.
 So, a typical GGT set was likely to include songs from The Clancy Brothers, The New Lost City Ramblers, Ewan McColl, The Kingston Trio and Woody Guthrie as well as their own fledgling efforts at writing.
 Norwegian Wood crept in occasionally as well with Louis playing the sitar!